ssp21/ssp21-spec/ssp21.md

 ### Security Properties

-If any of the following properties do not hold, then master and outstation will not agree on the same keys:
+If any of the following properties do not hold, then master and outstation will not agree on the same *chaining_key* and *authentication_key*.

-* If a MitM tampers with the contents of either message, the two parties will have differing handshake hashes which will produce different keys when feed into the key derivation function.
+* If a MitM tampers with the contents of either the *REQUEST_HANDSHAKE_BEGIN* message or the *REPLY_HANDSHAKE_BEGIN*, the two parties will have differing handshake hashes which will produce different keys when feed into the key derivation function.

 * If either party does not possess the private DH keys corresponding to the ephemeral or static public keys transmitted, they will be unable to perform the correct DH calculations and will not be able to calculate the same keys in the KDF.

-It is important to note that at this phase of the handshake, the parties have not technically authenticated to each other yet.
-There is merely a guarantee that only the identified parties will possess the same set of keys.
-Two additional messages are required to confirm the key agreement and authenticate.

 ### Message Exchanges

 A success handshake involves the exchange of the following four messages: